2111 E Highland Avenue, Suite 145

 Eric Wallace, MD, nephrologist and medical director of telehealth, University of Alabama at Birmingham (UAB).
-His clinical areas of interest include home dialysis, rare genetic kidney disease such as Fabry disease, and
+His clinical areas of interest include home dialysis, rare genetic kidney disease such as Fabry disease, and telemedicine.
+He fell in love with medicine at a young age, following his physician father as he visited patients in the hospital or completed weekend rounds.

 After earning his medical degree at UAB, he underwent further specialty training in nephrology at Vanderbilt.
 I love nephrology because it is very cerebral, has infections, has the physiology of the kidney, and a has patient population that I love to work with, specifically because of how much continuity I can provide.
 I see patients when they have chronic kidney disease, when they're on dialysis, and after they get transplanted.
 I’m able to have the same kind of continuity that my dad had with his patients, and so it's always been about caring for people.
 I think that's the passion.